google/periph/doc/drivers/README.md

     driver.
 See the official [testing
     package](https://golang.org/pkg/testing/#hdr-Examples) for more details.
 * Performance
-  * Drivers controling an output device must have a fast path that can be used to directly write in the device's native format, e.g.
+  * Drivers controlling an output device must have a fast path that can be used to directly write in the device's native format, e.g.
     [io.Writer](https://golang.org/pkg/io/#Writer).
-  * Drivers controling an output device must have a generic path accepting higher level interface when found in the stdlib, e.g.
+  * Drivers controlling an output device must have a generic path accepting a higher level interface when found in the stdlib, e.g.
     [image.Image](https://golang.org/pkg/image/#Image).
   * Floating point arithmetic should only be used when absolutely necesary in the driver code.
-Most of the cases can be replaced with fixed point arithmetic, for example [devices.Milli](https://godoc.org/github.com/google/pio/devices#Milli).
+Most of the cases can be replaced by fixed point arithmetic, for example [devices.Milli](https://godoc.org/github.com/google/pio/devices#Milli).
     Floating point arithmetic is acceptable in the unit tests and tools in